- Customer Support

 - Remove the weight and weight tray when grading in muddy conditions or sandy soil.

 - Extend the tow bar to the longest setting when used with a utility tractor.

-- Expect to make 4 to 10 passes with the DR® Power Grader to repair a roadway, depending on the condition.
+- Expect to make several passes with the DR® Power Grader to repair a roadway, depending on the condition.

 - Avoid filling pot holes filled with water, wait until the holes are dry.